agunnell/RescueDog/DevNotes.md

 + the floors and wall objects are created.
 + the spawn, exit, and wall decoration objects are created.
 + the level is zDepth sorted and the player is moved to spawn.
-(i've since written much better/faster level generation algorithms)
++ (i've since written much better/faster level generation algorithms, pls forgive)